SMS Seydlitz: Service history

 While still on trials on 26 July, the ship briefly ran aground off Friedrichsort in heavy fog.
 The ship's initial testing was completed on 17 August, and she soon thereafter joined the rest of the High Seas Fleet off the island of Helgoland on 31 August for the annual fleet exercises, which concluded on 9 September.
 Seydlitz was assigned to I Scouting Group and participated in all routine training activities of the unit through mid-1914.
 These included large-scale unit maneuvers in March 1914 in the North Sea, and then exercises with the rest of the fleet in the North and Baltic Seas in April and May.
 In June, Seydlitz again sailed to visit Kiel Week.
 On 23 June, the vessel became the flagship of Konteradmiral (Rear Admiral) Franz von Hipper, the commander of I Scouting Group.
-Further fleet exercises were carried out initially in the Skaggerak, beginning on 13 July.
+Further fleet exercises were carried out initially in the Skagerrak, beginning on 13 July.
 Seydlitz led the group during the fleet's short cruise to Norwegian waters later in July, which was cut short by the July Crisis that led to the outbreak of World War I at the end of the month.